Image Pop Up

 Subacromial Impingement Syndrome

-This condition affects the rotator cuff, the tendons that connect muscles to bones in the shoulder joint.
-Inflammation and tearing of these tendons can result in pain and loss of mobility in the affected joint.
-This type of injury is common in swimmers and baseball players, primarily pitchers, and is often the result of overuse.
-You may have heard of “swimmer’s shoulder,” which refers to a rotator cuff injury.
+Also known as rotator cuff tendonitis, this condition affects the rotator cuff, the tendons that connect muscles to bones in the shoulder joint.
+Inflammation and tearing of these tendons can result in pain and loss of mobility in the shoulder.
+This common athletic injury is common in swimmers and baseball players, primarily pitchers, and is often the result of overuse.
+You may have heard of “swimmer’s shoulder,” which refers to a rotator cuff injury and is one of the more common sports injuries.

-This 2014 study found that laser therapy was an effective treatment for the pain caused by swimmer’s shoulder.
+This 2021 study found that laser therapy was an effective treatment for the pain caused by swimmer’s shoulder.
 The study compared laser therapy treatment to corticosteroid injections, another common pain relief method.
-While both effectively treat the pain, laser therapy is a painless experience where the handpiece is held over the body to administer the treatment—no needles involved.
+While both effectively treat the pain, laser therapy for injuries is a painless experience in which the handpiece is held over the body to administer the treatment—no needles involved.

 Plantar fasciitis

-This injury is common in runners and walkers and affects the thick band of connective tissue that attaches the heel to the toes.
-Pain and inflammation are experienced in the bottom of the foot, making standing and walking difficult.
+This foot injury is common in runners and walkers and affects the thick band of connective tissue that attaches the heel to the toes.
+Pain and inflammation develop in the bottom of the foot, making standing and walking difficult.

 This study, conducted on patients with chronic plantar fasciitis, included a treatment plan and 12 months of follow-up.
 They found that pain relief lasted for 12 months and remained well below the pain levels reported before treatment.